tejatanush/MatriceAI_assignment/README.md

 - Practical accuracy
 - Scalable design

-The main limitation is LPR accuracy, which can be greatly improved using the recommended production pipeline above.
+The main limitation is LPR accuracy, which can be greatly improved using the fine tuning and some more optimization techniques.